unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 6.3 <a name="6-3-derive-the-name-order" href="#6-3-derive-the-name-order">Derive the name order</a>

-The name order data provides a mapping from the name locale to an order parameter.`  `
+The name order data provides a mapping from the name locale to an order parameter.

 A PersonName object’s fields are used to derive an order, as follows:

 1. If the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
-2. Otherwise, if the PersonName object has a `nameLocale` field, and there is a `nameOrderLocales` element:
-    1. Map the `nameLocale` field using the likelySubtags data, eg `zh` ⇒ `zh_Hans_CN`
-    2. Traverse the `nameOrderLocales` elements, and within each order attribute value to see if there is a match.
-    3. As usual, an **und** (undefined) language subtag or empty script or region in the order attribute locale matches any language subtag, script subtag, or region subtag (respectively) in the PersonName object’s locale field.
+2. Otherwise use the nameOrderLocales elements to find the most best match for the full name locale, as follows.
+    A. For each locale L1 in the parent locale lookup chain* for the full name locale, do the following
+        1. Create a locale L2 by replacing the language subtag by 'und'.
+(Eg, 'de_DE' ⇒ 'und_DE')
+        2. For each locale L in {L1, L2}, do the following
-    4. If there is a match, return the nameOrder elements order attribute value.
+             a.
+If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.
-3. Otherwise, return `givenFirst`.
+             b.
+Otherwise if there is a precise match among the surnameFirst nameOrderLocales for L, then let the nameOrder be surnameFirst, and stop.

+For example, here is a parent locale lookup chain:

+    de_Latn_de ⇒ de_Latn ⇒ de_de ⇒ de ⇒ und

+In other words, you'll check the givenFirst and surnameFirst resources for the following locales, in this order:

+    de_Latin_DE, und_Latn_DE, de_Latn, und_Latn, de_DE, und_DE, de, und

+This process will always terminate, because there is always a und value in one of the two nameOrderLocales elements.

 For example, the data for a particular locale might look like the following:

 ```xml
 <nameOrderLocales order="surnameFirst">zh ja und-CN und-TW und-SG und-HK und-MO und-HU und-JP</nameOrderLocales>
 ```
 The nameOrderLocales will match any locale with a zh or ja [unicode_language_subtag](https://unicode.org/reports/tr35/#unicode_language_subtag) and any locale with a CN, TW, SG, HK MO, HU, or JP [unicode_region_subtag](https://unicode.org/reports/tr35/#unicode_region_subtag).

 Here are some more examples.
 Note that if there is no order field or locale field in the PersonName object to be formatted, and the script of the PersonName data is different from that of the formatting locale, then the default result is givenFirst.